code-rhapsodie/ezdataflow-bundle/README.md

 ![Add a new schedule](src/Resources/doc/add_new_schedule.jpg)

-1. Type the Dataflow name
+1. Type the Dataflow schedule name
 1. Select the Dataflow type.
 The list is automatically generated from the list of Symfony services with the tags `coderhapsodie.dataflow.type`.
 If your dataflow type is not present, [check the configuration](https://github.com/code-rhapsodie/dataflow-bundle#check-if-your-dataflowtype-is-ready)
 1. Type here the Dataflow options.
-Basic expected format: one option per line and option name and value separated with `:`.
+Basic expected format: one option per line and option name and value separated with `: `.
 For more complex options, the whole YAML format is supported.
 1. Type here the frequency.
 The value must be compatible with the the PHP [strtotime](https://www.php.net/manual/en/function.strtotime.php) function.
 1. Choose the date and time of the first job.
 1. Check if you want to run this Dataflow.